Stability of 2-Parameter Persistent Homology: Proof of

 If $\nDRips(Y)$ and $\nDRips(Z)$ were $\gamma^{\delta,c}$-homotopy interleaved, then the persistence modules $H_0(\nDRips(Y))$ and $H_0(\nDRips(Z))$, would be $\gamma^{\delta,c}$-interleaved.
 But then the internal map which is non-zero, would factor through the trivial vector space a contradiction.
 (Note that by the way we chose $\delta$, $\gamma^{\delta,c}\circ \gamma^{\delta,c}(\frac{3}{4},\frac{r}{2}+\epsilon)$ has positive $x$-coordinate, so the map $j$ is well defined.)
 This proves the proposition for $c\in [1,2)$.

 Having completed our warmup, we now turn to our main argument, which will establish the result for all $c\in [1,3)$.
-Fix $c\in [1,3)$ and choose Let $\mathbf{e}_i$ denote the $i^{\mathrm{th}}$ standard basis vector in $\R^n$.
-Let $S'$ be the following equispaced subset of a square in $\R^2$, regarded as an ordered set with the order as given:
+Fix $c\in [1,3)$ and choose Let $S'$ be the following equispaced subset of a square in $\R^2$, regarded as an ordered set with the order as given:

 Let $S=\{r\vec s\mid \vec s\in S'\}$.
 Note that $|S|=100$.
 The order on $S'$ induces an order on $S$; write the $i^{\mathrm{th}}$ point of $S$ as $s_i$.
 Let

 For $i\in \{2,\ldots,99\}$, define by Similarly, define